Permabeauty in the Boston Athenæum

 of —letting it break me!
 And most essentially

-forgetting that the letting means forgetting
+forgetting that the letting means forgetting— embossed to something

 written down